ihmeuw/vivarium_research/docs/source/concept_models/vivarium_census_synthdata/concept_model.rst

   Source or update these numbers.

-We generate (non-military) employers with an initial size attribute chosen from a skewed distribution to ensure that there are a few large employers and many small employers.
+To employ the rest of the simulants (those with civilian jobs), we generate employers with an initial size attribute chosen from a skewed distribution to ensure that there are a few large employers and many small employers.
 Specifically, we use a log-normal distribution with :math:`\mu=4` and :math:`\sigma=1`, which means that the mean employer has ~90 employees and the median has ~55 employees.